 2. Given how active firms are in monitoring IP addresses, you’ll want a VPN with a kill switch.
 This will stop your torrenting (and internet) if the VPN connection drops for any reason, so your real IP isn’t temporarily exposed to snoopers.

 3. Ideally, you’ll use a VPN that has plenty of servers in both Germany and neighboring countries.
-In fact, we’d recommend using a non-German server (and thus IP address) when torrenting.
+In fact, we’d recommend using a non-German server (and thus IP address) when torrenting, since it'll further protect you from scrutiny.
 But your download/upload speeds could suffer if the server is too far away.

 But don’t worry if that all sounds confusing.
-We’ve compiled a list of our top VPNs for torrenting in Germany below.
+We’ve reviewed most of the best VPNs on the market, so we're able to recommend one for torrenting in Germany.